 React-Native has great possibilities.
 It’s a fantastic framework that can help anyone build pretty much all the mobile applications possible, even banking apps.
 Yes, there will be some friction from time to time.
 And you will probably also need to bridge some features natively for your application.
 But at the end of the day, the added value of the framework compensate for the challenges faced.

 - Why React developers should modularize their applications?

 - Level up your career as a React Developer

 - What are the main differences between ReactJS and React-Native?

 Hi, I’m Alexis!
 I’m a Mobile Engineer focused on supervising and building applications with React-Native and Typescript.
-I’m a specialist in solution architecture for large-scale applications and I enjoy spending countless hours learning and playing with new technologies to use in my next projects.
+I’m specializing in solution architecture for large-scale applications and I enjoy spending countless hours learning and playing with new technologies to use in my next projects.

 You can follow me on Twitter: @alexmngn